appuio/ops-techlab/labs/322_install_openshift.md

 https://console.user[X].lab.openshift.ch/console/extensions/clients/
 ```

-## Verify Openshift installation
+## Verify OpenShift installation
 After the completion of the installation, we can verify, if everything is running as expected.
 Most of the checks have already been done by the playbooks.
 First check if the API reachable and all nodes are ready with the right tags.
 ```
 [ec2-user@master0 ~]$ oc get nodes --show-labels
 ```

-Check if all pods are running and if Openshift could deploy all needed components
+Check if all pods are running and if OpenShift could deploy all needed components
 ```
 [ec2-user@master0 ~]$ oc get pods --all-namespaces
 ```